cuiyongbo/InsideNginx/notes/ngx_thread_pool_note.rst

     * pre-create fixed number worker threads to avoid frequently creating and destroying threads for each task
     * avoid frequent context switching

-However, these advantages also come with costs, including:
+However, nothing comes without a price, including:

     * more complex thread synchronization logic
     * may need to take consideration of thread contention, schedule strategy etc.